 9. Don't just read, learn...

 Just reading your lecture or class notes is not learning the material.
 You need to be active to strengthen your memories and understanding of your notes.
 The easiest way to do this is to move the information in and out of your brain.
 Read the notes, re-write them in a different style (or draw them as a mind-map or diagram) without looking at your original notes, and then check your new notes against the old.
-By doing this you have moved the information into your brain (reading), out of your brain (making the new notes), and then back in and out of your brain as you correct your new notes against the originals.
-This approach to learning is backed up by a number of studies and has been shown to work.
+By doing this, you have moved the information into your brain (reading), out of your brain (making the new notes), and then back in and out of your brain as you correct your new notes against the originals.
+This approach to learning is backed up by several studies and has been shown to work.

 10. Mix it up a bit...